vengi-voxel/vengi/src/tools/shadertool/README.md

 # Purpose

-This tool parses GLSL shader files (mainly *.vert, *.frag) and generated C++ source files for them.
+This tool parses GLSL shader files (mainly *.vert, *.frag) and generates C++ source files for them.

 # Description

-The generator uses `ShaderTemplate.h.in` and `UniformBufferTemplate.h.in` and generates the files by doing some string replacements.
+The generator uses `ShaderTemplate.h.in` and `UniformBufferTemplate.h.in` as a base to generat the C++ source files.

 There are several variables in the template file that are replaced by the generator.